 - Don't burn a candle on or near anything that can catch on fire.

 - Always keep candles out of reach of children and pets.

 Before lighting your candles, make sure that the wicks are trimmed so the flames don't become too large.
 If the flames become very elongated and yellow, the wicks need trimming.
-Trim candle wicks one-fourth of an inch with scissors or a wick trimmer before burning.
+Trim candle wicks to one-fourth of an inch with either scissors or a wick trimmer before burning.

 Make sure your candles are placed at least 3 inches apart.
-This gives them space to "breath" and reduces the risk of overheating.
+This gives them space to breathe and reduces the risk of overheating.
 The spacing also allows for artful arrangements; place taller candles toward the back of the fireplace (in appropriate-sized holders) shining above shorter, smaller candles closer to the front.